MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/3-exercise-setup.md

-In this exercise, you'll configure a Sample Application to be ready for monitoring.
+In this exercise, you'll configure a sample Application to be ready for monitoring.

 ## Access the sample application